 Let's Talk Science is a national, not-for-profit organization dedicated to providing "hands-on, minds-on" opportunities to engage youth in STEM.

-The mcgill [at] outreach.letstalkscience.ca">McGill Chapter of Let's Talk Science is a volunteer-based group of graduate and undergraduate students from a wide range of faculties at McGill University.
+The McGill Chapter of Let's Talk Science is a volunteer-based group of graduate and undergraduate students from a wide range of faculties at McGill University.
 Our volunteers deliver hands-on classroom presentations, host public STEM events, mentor for and evaluate projects at regional science fairs, and provide STEM outreach to a range of urban and indigenous schools!

-- The McGill Macdonald Campus Chapter of Let's Talk Science is looking for new student volunteers to join their team for the 2021-2022 academic year!
+The McGill Macdonald Campus Chapter of Let's Talk Science is looking for new student volunteers to join their team to help with virtual and in-person activities taking place throughout the year!

-Both undergraduate and graduate students are welcomed to join.
+Both undergraduate and graduate students are welcome to join.
 No outreach experience required.

 Interested in being a volunteer?
 Please contact: mcgill [at] outreach.letstalkscience.ca